Stanley Milgram: Obedience to authority

 In 1963, Milgram submitted the results of his obedience experiments in the article "Behavioral Study of Obedience".
 In the ensuing controversy, the American Psychological Association held up his application for membership for a year because of questions about the ethics of his work, but eventually did grant him full membership.
 Ten years later, in 1974, Milgram published Obedience to Authority.
 He won the AAAS Prize for Behavioral Science Research in 1964, mostly for his work on the social aspects of obedience.
-Inspired in part by the 1961 trial of Adolf Eichmann, his models were later also used to explain the 1968 My Lai Massacre (including authority training in the military, depersonalizing the "enemy" through racial and cultural differences, etc.).
+Inspired in part by the 1961 trial of Adolf Eichmann, his models were later also used to explain the 1968 My Lai massacre (including authority training in the military, depersonalizing the "enemy" through racial and cultural differences, etc.).
 He produced a film depicting his experiments, which are considered classics of social psychology.

-An article in American Psychologist sums up Milgram's obedience experiments: In Milgram's basic paradigm, a subject walks into a laboratory believing that they are about to take part in a study of memory and learning.
-After being assigned the role of a teacher, the subject is asked to teach word associations to a fellow subject (who in reality is a collaborator of the experimenter).
-The teaching method, however, is unconventional—administering increasingly higher electric shocks to the learner.
-Once the presumed shock level reaches a certain point, the subject is thrown into a conflict.
-On the one hand, the strapped learner demands to be set free, he appears to suffer pain, and going all the way may pose a risk to his health.
-On the other hand, the experimenter, if asked, insists that the experiment is not as unhealthy as it appears to be, and that the teacher must go on.
-In sharp contrast to the expectations of professionals and laymen alike, some 65% of all subjects continue to administer shocks up to the very highest levels.More recent tests of the experiment have found that it only works under certain conditions; in particular, when participants believe the results are necessary for the "good of science".